 "You can't memorise that many levels of magic yet!"

 In any case, you can't memorize more than 21 spells.

 "Your head is already too full of spells!"

 Some spells can't be memorized by some races:

 - Vampires: They can't memorize Borgnjor's Revivification, Death's Door and Necromutation.
-They can memorize the spells the ghouls can't, but they can cast them only when they are full, very full or alive.
+They can memorize the Transmutation spells the ghouls can't, but they can cast them only when they are full, very full or alive.

 - Deep dwarves: They can't memorize Regeneration.

-- Gargoyles: They can't memorize Cure Poison.
+- Gargoyles: They can't memorize Statue Form and Sublimation of Blood.

 Also, in the list all spells menu, the spell will be greyed out or white depending on two circumstances: whether or not something is in range for it, and if you have enough mana.
 If either of these things isn't true, the spell is greyed out.
 If both are true, the spell is white.

-Spells are cast by pressing z and selecting one of the player's learned spells.
+Spells are cast by pressing z and selecting one of the learned spells.
 The interface will prevent players from casting spells if there seems to be no reason to (no monsters around being the most common reason), although all spells can be forced by pressing Z.